klauer/epics-sumo-mirror/doc/index.rst

 ==========================================================
 Welcome to SUMO documentation!
 ==========================================================

 A SUpport MOdule manager for EPICS
 ----------------------------------

-The support module manager is a collection of python scripts to help with the development of EPICS applications and EPICS support modules.
+The support module manager sumo is a program to build consistent sets of EPICS support modules and use them in EPICS applications.

-Some of the program features are:
+Some of the features are:

 - All module dependencies are held in a `JSON <http://www.json.org>`_ dependency database.

-- A scanner program can create a dependency database from an EPICS support directory to help migration.
+- In order to migrate your existing support module installation a scanner program creates a dependency database from existing support directories.

-- The program builds of consistent sets of EPICS support modules.
+- The program builds consistent sets of EPICS support modules.

-- The program fetches module sources from URLS with tar files or a version control system (currently git, mercurial or darcs).
+- The program fetches module source code from various sources, directories, tar files or version control systems (currently git, mercurial or darcs).

-- RELEASE files for applications are automatically created to use support modules that are consistent with each other.
+- If a set of support modules is to be used in an application a RELEASE is generated with all the relevant paths.

 See :doc:`introduction` for more information.